Archived Comp: This comp is from a prior TFT set, kept here for when older sets get brought back in set revivals.

 What are the best pivot options for Heavyweight / Mentor / Protector / Juggernaut / Supreme Cells / Duelist / Monster Trainer?

-Heavyweight / Mentor / Protector / Juggernaut / Supreme Cells / Duelist / Monster Trainer is highly flexible with 5 similar compositions available for pivoting.
+Heavyweight / Mentor / Protector / Juggernaut / Supreme Cells / Duelist / Monster Trainer is moderately flexible with 3 pivot options available.
 The best pivot options share key units like Akali and K'Sante.
 If you're contested, look at similar compositions that use these same champions with different supporting units.

 When should I pivot away from Heavyweight / Mentor / Protector / Juggernaut / Supreme Cells / Duelist / Monster Trainer?